-FEES AND E EXPENSES Prospectus Location Ongoing Fees and Expenses (annual charges) The table below describes the fees and expense on the options you choose.
-Please refer to you about the specific fees you will pay each year be These ongoing fees and expenses do not reflect Financial Professional from your Contract Value charges were reflected, these ongoing fees and r Contract specification based on the options yo ct any financial adviser e or other assets of the s page for information bu have elected. fees paid to a Owner.
-If such Fee Tables 6.
-Expenses Appendix E - Fund Available Under the Annual Fee Minimum Maximum Contract Base Contract (1) 0.01% 0.01% Investment Options (2) (Fund fees and expenses) 0.88% 0.88% Optional Benefits Available for an Additional Charge (3) (for a single optional benefit, if elected) 0.20% 0.20% (1) An amount attributable to the estimated contract maint enance charge based on exp pected Contract sales.
-1 (2) As a percentage of the AZL Government Money Market (3) As a percentage of the Charge Base.
-This is the current charge for the Maximum Anniversary Value Death Benefit.
-Because your Contract is customizable, the choices you make affect how much you will pay.
-To help you understand the cost of owning your Contract, the following table shows the lowest and highest cost you could pay each year, based on current charges.
-This estimate assumes that you do not take withdrawals from the Contract, which could be subject to a withdrawal charge, and if taken from the Index Dual Precision Strategy, Index Precision Strategy, Index Guard Strategy, and Index Performance Strategy Index Options could result in substantial losses due to the application of negative Daily Adjustments.
-Lowest Annual Cost: \$853 nnual Cost: 036 Assumes: Investment of \$100,000 in the Variable Option (even though you cannot select the Variable Option for investment) 5% annual appreciation Traditional Death Benefit No additional Purchase Payments, transfers, or withdrawals No financial adviser fees Assumes: Investment of \$100 Option (even thoug the Variable Option 5% annual apprecia Maximum Anniversis Benefit with a 0.209 No additional Purch transfers, or withdra No financial advised RISKS Risk of Loss You can lose money by investing in the Contrac earnings. ct, including loss of prir cipal and previous Risk Factors
+FEES AND E EXPENSES Prospectus Location Ongoing Fees and Expenses (annual charges) The table below describes the fees and expenses that you may pay each year , depending on the options you choose.
+Please refer to your Contract specifications page for information about the specific fees you will pay each year based on the options you have elected.
+These ongoing fees and expenses do not reflect any financial adviser fees paid to a Financial Professional from your Contract Value or other assets of the Owner.
+If such charges were reflected, these ongoing fees and expenses would be higher.
+Fee Tables 6.
+Expenses Appendix E - Fund Available Under the Annual Fee Minimum Maximum Contract Base Contract (1) 1.26% 1.26% - Investment Options (2) (Fund fees and expenses) 0.88% 0.88% Optional Benefits Available for an Additional Charge (3) (for a single optional benefit, if elected) 0.20% 0.20% charge based on expected Contract sales.
+(1) As a percentage of the Charge Base, plus an amount attributable to the estimated contract maintenance charge based on expected Contract sales.
+(3) As a percentage of the Charge Base.
+This is the current Benefit.
+Because your Contract is customizable, the chipay.
+To help you understand the cost of owning lowest and highest cost you could pay each ye assumes that you do not take withdrawals from withdrawal charge, and if taken from the Inc. Precision Strategy, Index Guard Strategy, and Options could result in substantial losses d Adjustments. your Contract, the foll ar, based on current ch the Contract, which c lex Dual Precision Stu nd Index Performance owing table shows the harges.
+This estimate could be subject to a rategy, Index e Strategy Index Lowest Annual Cost: \$1,944 5 Assumes: Investment of \$100,000 in the Variable Option (even though you cannot select the Variable Option for investment) 5% annual appreciation Traditional Death Benefit No additional Purchase Payments, transfers, or withdrawals No financial adviser fees Assumes: Investment of \$100 Option (even thoug the Variable Option 5% annual apprecia Maximum Annivers Benefit with a 0.20 No additional Purch transfers, or withdra No financial advised RISI Risk of Loss You can lose money by investing in the Contrace earnings. ct, including loss of prir ncipal and previous Risk Factors